-In addition to the 2021 1930’s GVQC Challenge, four special exhibits have been
+In addition to the 2021 1930’s GVQC Challenge Traditional to Modern, four special

-chosen for GVQF 2021 the represent a wide variety of techniques and themes.
+exhibits have been chosen for GVQF 2021 that represent a wide variety of techniques

 GeneseeValleyQuiltClubbeganin1936andcelebratesits85thAnniversaryin2021.Thischallengeexhibitistoshow howquiltinghaschangedfromthe1930’suntilnow.Theaimofthechallengeistohonortraditionalblockspopularin the1930’sand/oramoderninterpretationofatraditionalthirtiesblock.Thismoderninterpretationcouldbeablock makeover, use modern fabrics, or both.
 Quiltsare36”x36,”representeithertraditional1930’soramoderninterpretation,andcanbeappliquedorpieced.and canonlyincludefifteenofthemostpopularblocksusedinthe1930’s.Blocksallowedinthechallengeinclude: DresdenPlateorFan,Grandmother’sFlowerGarden,BasketDesign,Drunkard’sPath,SunbonnetSue,FlyingGeese, NinePatch,Star,BowTie,TumblingBlocks,Snail’sTrail,NewYorkBeauty,LogCabin,CardTrick,andDiamondina Square.